Product Design and UX Process Methodology

 >

 A friend of mine, Nick, is a bit of a car enthusiast.
 Over just three years, I watched him trade in and purchase three different vehicles—all initiated online.
-Each time, he ran into the same issues: friction and frustration, all tied to the trade-in aspect of the transaction.
+Each time, he ran into the same pain points: friction and frustration, all tied to the trade-in aspect of the transaction.
 His frustration sparked the investigation below.

 The original Elements of User Experience model is copyrighted 2000 by Jesse James Garrett.
 All rights reserved.
 View the original diagram.